 Back to Honest Greens

 On Rambla de Catalunya, right between Gran Via and Plaça de Catalunya, Honest Greens is one of my favourite places in this area to go for lunch.
-“Context and memory play powerful roles in all the truly great meals in one’s life”, Anthony Bourdain said, and Honest Greens offer a generous context.
-The place is beautifully designed with with plenty of raw materials, abundant vegetation and beautiful big prints nicely matching their “real food, real people” theme.
+“Context and memory play powerful roles in all the truly great meals in one’s life”, Anthony Bourdain said, and Honest Greens offer quite a context.
+There’s plenty of raw materials, vegetation and big prints matching the “real food, real people” theme.

 They work with local and seasonal ingredients provided by small farmers around Catalunya and their aim is to use only additive-free and healthy produce.
-In the middle of the restaurant there’s a long kitchen in plain view with a food bar where all the ingredients – raw material of proximity, including avocado, chickpeas, quinoa, mushrooms, pumpkin, all kinds of green leaves and all kinds of finely chopped veggies and seeds – are displayed, waiting to be assembled.
+In the middle of the restaurant there’s a long kitchen in plain view with a food bar where all the ingredients, avocado, chickpeas, quinoa, mushrooms, pumpkin, all kinds of green leaves and seeds – are displayed, waiting to be assembled.

 The menu includes Market Plates and Garden Bowls (from € 6.90) which you can mix with portions of fish, meat or vegetarian options (€ 3.5 – 4), and the list is neither too short or too long.

 At Honest Greens, the Umami Salad is a mix of spinach, shiitake mushrooms, Chinese cabbage (bok choï), daikon veggie noodles, edamame, radishes, nori, pickled pepino, chili and black sesame, with a rice vinegar dressing.

 Umami is definitely my favourite but all their salad bowls are great, the Ginger-Honey Goat Cheese being another great choice, a sweet and salty combination of cranberry and pear with roasted pumpkin, slightly caramelized onion, nuts and spinach leaves.